JanAdell/Elemental-Crashes-VDD_Final_Assignment-/README.md

 # Elemental Crashes (VDD Final Assignment)

-Repository dedicated to our last VDD subject assignment, in which we were tasked to create a prototype and subsequent document based on our previous assignments.
+Repository dedicated to our last Videogame Design and Development subject assignment, in which we were tasked to create a prototype and subsequent document based on our previous assignments.

 ### Students Involved